fpt and WinFPT Reference Manual - Command-line Commands

 CHANGE COMPLEX SIZE TO n

-A default data sizes for DOUBLE PRECISION may also be specified:
+A data size for DOUBLE PRECISION may also be specified:

 DEFAULT DOUBLE SIZE = n

-This information is used to compute COMMON block addresses and the sizes of objects passed as sub-program arguments.
+This information is used to compute COMMON block addresses, the organisation of stuctures and derived types and the sizes of objects passed as sub-program arguments.

 NOTE: Replace = by : when these commands are written on the Windows command line.